gerardo-m/gerardomiranda/src/content/journal/2024-01/entry5.md

 The project is far from finished, but that's the idea.
 Building features but having a usable software in the meantime.

+Here is the
+<a href="https://github.com/gerardo-m/mochapi" target="_blank">[ repo ]</a>
-Here is the [[ repo ]](https://github.com/gerardo-m/mochapi) with instructions for installation.
+with instructions for installation.
 Documentation will be coming soon, once more features are added.